nskidmore7/GroupProject1/README.md

 # WishDish Page:

 - User has heard about a restaurant that they want to go to at a future date.
 They search for the restaurant by name and location, and then add it to their WishDish so that they have it handy next time they need to pick a restaurant.
-  \*If the user has gone to the restaurant, or is no longer interested in going there, they can delete the entry from the list.
+  -If the user has gone to the restaurant, or is no longer interested in going there, they can delete the entry from the list.

 # Recipes Page: